European Banking Supervision: European Banking Supervision and banking consolidation

-Limitations and critics
+Controversy

-The SSM has been, over time, criticised regarding its methodology and scope.
+European Banking Supervision has been, over time, criticised regarding its methodology and scope.
 This institutional scheme has also suffered from some controversies.

 Methodological limits

 Stress tests are an integral part of the supervisory activities of the ECB.
 Methodological flaws related to these stress tests have been identified and corrected throughout the years in order for these assessments to properly reflect the actual risk status of the banks.
 In the 2014 stress tests, the capital strength of banks was assessed according to the Basel III approach that uses Common Equity Tier 1 as the only capital buffer.
 This methodology has been the subject of criticism by many scholars and organisations for its failure to provide good estimates of the actual solvency of banks.
 This method was deemed to favour investment banks that were less exposed to credit risk as opposed to commercial banks.
 Today, stress tests remain flawed: e.g., they do not take into account potential externalities and spillovers while these risks have been shown to have significant impacts in a time of crisis.
 Andrea Enria, the head of the European Banking Authority (EBA), also pointed out the fact that these tests do not take into account possible adjustments that a bank could make in reaction to an economic shock (i.e., stress tests assume that the bank will not react to the shock).
 Finally, he also emphasised that, while the methodology of stress tests is transparent, decisions taken by the supervisor as a result of these tests (e.g., increase its capital or decrease its dividend payments) are the result of a mutual agreement closed with the bank in a rather non-transparent manner.

-In their 2018 report, the European Court of Auditors (ECA) pointed out flaws in the Comprehensive Assessment process of the SSM.
+In their 2018 report, the European Court of Auditors (ECA) pointed out flaws in the Comprehensive Assessment process of European Banking Supervision.
 The main identified flaws by the ECA were the limited resources of the ECB to gather the necessary information to assess the assets' quality of banks and a lack of effective guidance on risk assessment.